International Student Travel Guidelines

 Arrival at the University of San Diego

 International students are extremely busy during their first few weeks in San Diego.
-Graduate and International Programs will be available to help guide students through the LLM program orientation, introductory workshops, course registration, and other important processes.
+The Graduate and International Programs office will help guide students through LLM program orientation, introductory workshops, course registration, and other important processes.

 International students on visas should also plan to complete the following immigration-related steps when they first arrive at USD:

-- Check in with Meredith D’Angelo, Associate Director and Designated School Official (DSO) for the School of Law
+- Check in with Robynn Allveri, Assistant Director and Designated School Official (DSO) for the School of Law

 - Attend a mandatory immigration check-in appointment with the Office of International Students and Scholars.
 Students must bring the following documents: